Plus500 does not provide CFD services to residents of the United States. Visit our U.S. website at us.plus500.com.

 TL;DR

-• The Federal Open Market Committee (FOMC) decides on monetary policy and meets eight times a year to review economic conditions and set rates.
+• The Federal Open Market Committee (FOMC) sets U.S. monetary policy and meets eight times per year to determine interest rates.

-• Monetary policy refers to how the central bank controls the availability and cost of money to influence the economy, mainly through open market operations.
+• Monetary policy influences the cost and availability of money in the economy, primarily through open market operations (buying or selling government securities).

 What Is Monetary Policy?